InfinityVM/InfinityVM/README.md

 Infinite possibilities.

-The workspace configuration is defined by `rust/Cargo.toml`.
+The workspace configuration is defined by `Cargo.toml`.

 ## Develop